spotify/annoy/README_GO.rst

 Full Go API
 ---------------

 See annoygomodule.h.
 Generally the same as Python API except some arguments are not optional.
+Go binding does not support multithreaded build.

 Tests
 -------